dof-studio/amaze/README.md

 # Game mazeme
 A maze game with flooding running after the girl `Kana`.
-Please help her to move to the exit of this maze before flood comes.
+Please help her to move to the exit of the maze before flood comes.
+Can you let her live longer and longer?

 # Version